 WHERE:Warmley Station Bristol And Bath Railway Path Warmley, BS30 5JB

-Extensive route notes and a variety of files will be distributed to entrants via email a week or two before the event.
-In the mean time use the interactive map for an overview of what lies ahead (subject to change); toggle the elevation & grade on/off by clicking the key. *Please note plugin's 'grade' is experimental so take it with a pinch of salt, especially where rocky outcrops may be present.
+Route notes and a variety of navigation files will be available usually the Monday before the event.
+Use the interactive map for an overview of what lies ahead (subject to change); toggle the elevation & grade on/off by clicking the key. *Please note plugin's 'grade' is experimental so take it with a pinch of salt.

 Caution: The 1km byway approaching Stonehenge is a firm surface, it has some large embedded flints to begin and potholes to end but just go slow and enjoy the scenery.
 It was easily navigated in March on 25mm tyres.

 - The route is advisory - you just have to visit the controls and gain proof of passage within time limits where specified; there may be parts that you'd like to take a different route and that is entirely up to you; the time limits for the controls don't change!

 - Validation: Instant - you get to take your validated card home straight away at the end of the event.

 What others think.